Frisbie Memorial Hospital - August 30, 2024

 You should always receive the results of your mammogram.
 If there are any abnormalities, your doctor may refer you to a breast specialist or a surgeon for more tests or evaluations.
 If the results are normal, continue to follow your recommended schedule for the next mammogram.

-Take our free breast cancer health risk assessment.
-Your results will be emailed to you, and there’s no further obligation.
 If you have additional questions about breast cancer, we can help. askSARAH is a dedicated, confidential helpline for your cancer-related questions.
 Our specially trained nurses are available 24/7.
 Call askSARAH at (804) 591-4152.